Creating Vessel Works

-Stage One is now complete with several Companies owning land surrounding the precinct, and many there companies moving in to lease land or just to provide resources and labour in the precinct.
+Stage One is now complete with several companies owning land surrounding the precinct starting to build their businesses around the precinct.

 We want to grow the Bays maritime industry…